mikikichi/sun-kernel/cosmix/docs.md

 # Issues, complaints, etc
 Put them in the issues tab on GitHub.

+# Required tools
+nasm (or any other assembler, but this uses nasm syntax) qemu ld (included in binutils package) xorriso grub-mkrescue (included in grub package)

 # Credits
 https://github.com/GBX9570/sun-kernel/
 GBX9570 - Project leader/Programmer
 Ghatt-O - Programmer
+cavnbinpkg - Programmer